You can apply to the council for permission to have a vehicle crossover (dropped kerb) installed on the road next to your property.

 Making a dropped kerb application - residential properties only

-It is the responsibility of the property owner to apply for a vehicle crossover.
+It is the responsibility of the owner to apply for a domestic vehicle crossover.
 If you are not the property owner, you will need authorisation to apply on their behalf.
+You will need to provide evidence of the owner’s permission.

 You will require planning permission if the crossover is to be formed within a classified road or conservation area.
-Check your road against our list.
+Download a list of vehicle crossover classified roads (PDF, 815 KB).

 Submitting a planning permission application